| Fishing News

 following tips can lessen the chances of an accident:

-when the lake is at normal level.
-Boaters who use the same lake daily
+hazards not seen when the lake is at normal level.
+Boaters who use the same lake

 Many people killed in boating accidents nationwide drown because